Nonfarm Payroll: What It Is and Its Effect On the Markets

 NFP and Stock Prices

 If nonfarm payrolls are unexpectedly high or low, it can give insight into the economy’s future direction.
 A strong jobs report may signal that the economy is improving and that companies will have increased profits, leading to higher stock prices.
-Conversely, a weak jobs report may signal that the economy is slowing down and that company profits will decline, resulting in lower stock prices as investors sell their positions.
+Conversely, a weak jobs report may signal that the economy is slowing down and that company profits may decline, resulting in lower stock prices as investors sell their positions.

 NFP and Interest Rates